Wondermom » Recipes » Dinner » Grilled Pork Chops with Rhubarb Orange Sauce

 First, you’ll just season the pork chops with some salt and pepper.
 Then, set them aside.

-Next, you’ll make the sauce.
-Go ahead and start preheating your grill during this step to save time.
-You’ll want it to reach about 350 degrees (medium heat on most grills).
+Go ahead and preheat your grill now (right before you start making the sauce) to save time.
+You’ll want it to reach about 350F (medium heat on most grills).

-rhubarb cut into chunks in a metal pan
+Rhubarb cut into chunks in a metal pan.

-Next, add the juice from an orange, some orange zest, rosemary, sugar, and just a little bit of vinegar.
+Next, add the orange zest, the juice from that same orange, rosemary, sugar, and vinegar.

-Step 3: Grill the Pork Chops
+Step 6: Grill the Pork Chops

 When your grill is ready, place the pork chops on the grates.

-raw pork chops seasoned with salt and pepper on a grilling rack
+Raw pork chops seasoned with salt and pepper on a grilling rack.

 Depending on how thick your pork chops are, you’ll grill them for 3 to 4 minutes on each side.
 The ones pictured above were closer to three minutes per side.